Montana Draw Odds & Application Guide

 | 700 | Eastern Breaks | 3-5% | 8-12 pts | 40-55% | Underrated prairie muley hunting. |

-Montana’s mule deer draw has tightened in recent years as FWP has reduced tag numbers in several districts to address population declines linked to habitat loss and harsh winters.
+Montana’s mule deer draw has tightened in recent years.
+FWP has cut tag numbers in several districts to address population declines linked to habitat loss and brutal winters, and the ripple effect on draw odds is real.
 Districts that drew at 5-8 points a decade ago now require 8-12.
-If trophy mule deer is your priority, start buying bonus points now and target the 5-10 year range for mid-tier districts.
+If trophy mule deer is your priority, start buying bonus points now and plan for the 5-10 year range on mid-tier districts.

-General-tag mule deer hunting across Montana still produces, especially in the eastern half of the state where Block Management opens private land access.
-But the limited-entry districts are where the 170+ class bucks live in huntable densities.
+Over-the-counter mule deer hunting still produces across Montana, especially in the eastern half where Block Management opens private land.
+But the 170+ class bucks live in huntable densities inside the limited-entry districts.

 Antelope Draw Odds

-Montana antelope tags run on a separate application with a June 1 deadline — not March 15.
-This is a different system from the deer/elk combo, and many hunters miss it simply because the timeline is offset.
+Antelope tags run on a separate application with a June 1 deadline — not March 15.
+Plenty of hunters miss pronghorn entirely just because the timeline is offset from the deer/elk combo.

 Antelope draw odds in Montana are considerably friendlier than elk or deer, making pronghorn the best species for getting a Montana tag in hand quickly.